evan-erdos/trail-of-cthulhu/story/prose-outline.md

 and put one hand back in the water.

 They find themselves in a different cavern, and can now see a way out.
-However, it's nighttime, but the water is still glowing.
+Even though it's nighttime, the water is still glowing.

 They gather themselves, and notice a glint shining from the shallows.
 When they pull it out of the water, they realize it’s part of the *Tendril Medallion*.